-During A-Term* Summer Quarter 2017 the Department of English will offer a quarter-length version of its highly successful program of study in London.
+During A-Term* Summer Quarter 2018 the Department of English will offer a 5 week version of its exciting and highly successful program of study in London.
 You will learn about culture, art, theater, and society--and their interactions--by being immersed in the exciting environment of London.
 The rewards are incalculable and the experience life-changing.
-By keeping our program size to 30, by tailoring our courses to what is immediately capable of being seen in London and in England, and by asking students to participate actively, everyone emerges feeling that the experience was richer for them, as students, as tourists--who live in London homes with Londoners, and thus become part of London life--and as people.
+By keeping our program size to 20-25 participants, by tailoring our courses to what is immediately capable of being seen in London and in England, and by asking students to participate actively, everyone emerges feeling that the experience was richer for them: as students, as tourists--who live in London homes with Londoners, and thus become part of London life--and as people.

-The program consists of three courses totaling 15 credits: “London’s Contemporary Theater,” taught by Dr. Carrie Matthews of the UW Department of English, and two classes taught by British faculty: “Contemporary Britain,” taught by Professor Michael Fosdal, and “Art, Architecture, and Society” taught by Professor Peter Buckroyd.
-Professors Buckroyd and Fosdal are both British faculty who are experienced teachers of American students.
+The program consists of three courses, totaling 12 credits: “London’s Contemporary Theater,” taught by Professor Burstein of the UW Department of English, and two classes taught by British faculty: “Contemporary Britain,” taught by Dr. Michael Fosdal, and “Art, Architecture, and Society” taught by Professor Peter Buckroyd both experienced teachers of American students.

 *Modified A-Term dates.

 This course is interdisciplinary.
 The material is London itself.
 The course is taught entirely on the streets and in buildings, ranging from medieval, Elizabethan and Jacobean to Victorian, modern and post-modern.
 As well as equipping students to look more carefully at buildings, pictures and sculpture, the course encourages them to do some imaginative re-creation, considering what it might have been like to have lived at different times in the past as a member of different social classes.
 Field trips, to locations like Stratford Upon Avon, are included, typically via chartered bus with professional drivers.
-Students usually stay in established B&B's for any overnight trips.
+Students stay in established B&B's for any overnight trips.
 ENGL 295 is an art history course (art & architecture) and counts toward VLPA credits but does not apply toward English major electives.

 As well as equipping students to look more carefully at buildings, pictures and sculpture, the course encourages them to do some imaginative re-creation, considering what it might have been like to have lived at different times in the past as a member of different social classes.
 The course is taught in the British University style, culminating with a final examination and student project, as well as weekly journal entries for sites visited.
 Site visits and walks are on-the-go class lectures; students are encouraged to take notes and ask questions along the way.